python/cpython/Doc/library/logging.rst

 .. method:: Logger.exception(msg, *args, **kwargs)

    Logs a message with level :const:`ERROR` on this logger.
-The arguments are interpreted as for :meth:`debug`.
-Exception info is added to the logging message.
+The arguments are interpreted as for :meth:`debug`, except that any passed *exc_info* is not inspected.
+Exception info is always added to the logging message.
 This method should only be called from an exception handler.

 .. method:: Logger.addFilter(filt)